Substitute that chord!In the last blog, I spoke about how to substitute triads when composing melodies or improvising.

 Going even further, from the D (chord V) we got D F# A, in relation to G, this is 5, 7, 9.
 We now get a maj9 sound.

-This is all very useful stuff and should be practised extensively if you want to get into jazz since this is how those guys actually think about it.
+This is all very useful stuff and should be practiced extensively if you want to get into jazz since this is how those guys actually think about it.

 In this blog post, I’d like to continue on this concept but instead of using triads to find melodies, let’s look at what happens when we substitute a whole chord!